ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 | globalcatalog-collection.account-settings.read   | An event is generated when you view the account settings.   |
 {: caption="Table 2.
 Actions that generate catalog management events" caption-side="top"}

+For updates, you can see an update has been made, but you can't view what was updated.
+The default entry for an update is `redacted`.
+{: important}

 ## Events for managing organizations
 {: #at_events_acc_mgt_org}